-This Qashqa'i bag was handwoven by the Kashkuli in Southern Iran during the late 19th century.
+This Qashqa'i bag was handwoven by the Kashkuli during the late 19th century.

 It features a large latch-hooked diamond medallion filled with a central talish rosette connected to four further rosettes in each direction with various smaller rosettes and protection symbols on brick red ground.
 The very full central medallion appears outright spacious next to the deep navy field which surrounds it and is crowded with an abundance of rosettes that appear like flowers growing wild in a lush field.
 The vibrant palette of blues, purples, orange, yellow and red is accentuated in the tightly rendered scrolling vine work border and pops against the white ground.
 The original kilim backing is intact and showcases a naturally undulating Rothko-esque red field framed by the serrated edges of a soft but glowing green outer border.

-The Kashkuli are a subtribe of the Qashqa'i are considered by many to be the best weavers of the confederation.
+The Kashkuli, a subtribe of the Qashqa'i, are considered by many to be the best weavers of the confederation.
 Their weavings are known for their wide range of saturated dyes and their high-quality silky wool.

 In very good condition with some fraying along the edges.
 High-quality silky wool with a loose floppy handle.